HappySeaFox/sail/FAQ.md

 ## How can I point SAIL to my custom codecs?

-Set `SAIL_MY_CODECS_PATH` environment variable to a desired location of your custom SAIL codecs.
+Set the `SAIL_MY_CODECS_PATH` environment variable to a desired location of your custom SAIL codecs.
 `SAIL_MY_CODECS_PATH/lib` is added to the DLL search path, so you can store DLL dependencies there.

 ## Describe the high-level APIs